vtexdocs/dev-portal-content/docs/release-notes/2024-12-19-new-feature-available-for-anti-fraud-providers-gift-card-transaction-analysis.md

 ## What has changed?

-The `allowAntifraudOnGiftCard` field was created within the [Anti-fraud Provider Protocol](https://developers.vtex.com/docs/guides/how-the-integration-protocol-between-vtex-and-antifraud-companies-works), allowing anti-fraud providers to indicate whether they want to process gift card transaction data in a VTEX store.
+The `allowAntifraudOnGiftCard` field was created within the [Anti-fraud Provider Protocol](https://developers.vtex.com/docs/guides/how-the-integration-protocol-between-vtex-and-antifraud-companies-works), allowing anti-fraud providers to indicate whether they provide the service for processing gift card transaction data in a VTEX store.

 Gift card transaction information is sent to providers through the [Send anti-fraud pre-analysis data (optional)](https://developers.vtex.com/docs/api-reference/antifraud-provider-protocol#post-/pre-analysis) or [Send anti-fraud data](https://developers.vtex.com/docs/api-reference/antifraud-provider-protocol#post-/transactions) endpoints, as in payment operations made by credit or debit card.